 Common risk factors for sleep apnea include being overweight, having a large neck, having high blood pressure, having a narrow airway, having chronic nasal congestion, having diabetes, being male, family history, smoking, and excessive alcohol use.

 Yes, it IS a big deal!
 Obstructive Sleep Apnea may lead to heart disease, heart attacks, type 2 diabetes, weight gain, daytime fatigue, eye problems like glaucoma, complications with medications and surgery, morning headaches, mood swings, memory problems, feelings or depression, and nocturia (the need to urinate frequently at night).
 Not everyone who snores has sleep apnea.
 You should be tested by a qualified medical professional to determine if your snoring is snoring only, or if it's snoring due to Obstructive Sleep Apnea.

-A custom oral appliance made by your dentist can effectively treat snoring and Obstructive Sleep Apnea.
-It works in two ways: by moving the tongue and jaw forward to create more space in the airway, and by holding the jaw forward, it provides support to the airway and soft palate.
-Unlike the generic devices seen on tv for 3 payments of $29.99, a professionally-made custom oral appliance is comfortable, adjustable, and covered by many health insurance plans.
+A custom oral appliance made by your dentist can effectively treat Obstructive Sleep Apnea.
+It works in two ways: by moving the tongue and jaw forward to create more space in the airway, and by holding the jaw forward, which provides support to the airway and soft palate.
+Unlike the generic devices seen on TV, a professionally-made custom oral appliance is comfortable, adjustable, and covered by many health insurance plans.
 Oral appliances have been approved by the American Academy of Sleep Medicine and have proven to be as effective as CPAP (Continuous Positive Air Pressure) for the treatment of mild to moderate Sleep Apnea.

-If your sleep study determines that you have sleep apnea, then most medical insurance providers will cover some or all of the cost of a custom-made oral appliance.
+If your sleep study determines that you do have Obstruct Sleep Apnea, then most medical insurance providers will cover some portion of the cost of a custom-made oral appliance.